jdungan/open-search-map/README.md

 Description of modules:

 search.app  -- creates search_app in the global spaace.
-Adds methods for changing the base map search.db   -- adds .data to the search app.
+Adds methods for changing the base map search.data   -- adds .data to the search app.
 This includes all calls to the geoloqi database search.markers -- adds .searches to the search app for manipulating a Leaflet feature collection of search markers search.layer.menu -- adds methods to search_app for retrieving saved searches

-Also loaded by not adding to the search_app object: search.main.menu -- events for the left panel of the app search.messages -- loads socket.io listener and events for incoming messages
+Also loaded by not adding to the search_app object: search.main.menu -- events for the left panel of the app socket.messages -- loads socket.io listener and events for incoming messages

 Libraries: